-Fully vaccinated tourists need to stay no less than 14 nights on the island if they want to travel elsewhere in the country.
-You need to stay on the island 14 days and get negative COVID-19 test results before traveling other destinations.
+Fully vaccinated tourists need to stay no less than 5 nights on the island if they want to travel elsewhere in the country.
+You need to stay on the island 5 days (applicable for arrivals from 1 April 2022) and get negative COVID-19 test result before traveling to other destinations.
 Learn more about Phuket Sandbox entry requirements below.

 Who can use Phuket Sandbox?

-✔️ Vaccinated travelers aged 18 and over, traveling from medium/low risk countries of SAR-CoV-2 virus, need to be fully vaccinated for more than 14 days before departure date and able to provide a vaccination certificate
+✔️ Vaccinated travelers aged 18 and over need to be fully vaccinated for more than 14 days before departure date and able to provide a vaccination certificate

-✔️ Thais and foreigners traveling from the low or medium risk countries can join Phuket Sandbox
+✔️ Thais and foreigners can join Phuket Sandbox